Photo: Helen Reddy on Twitter

 These recent ideologues mean well, but they forget that they themselves are benefiting from battles my generation fought, and instead of being grateful for this, they come across as disrespectful and ageist.
 Younger feminists don’t seem to understand that in the 1960s world I was born into, women couldn’t even get a cheque book or bank account of their own, much less a mortgage.
 In most fields, getting married and/or pregnant meant forfeiting your career.
 Husbands were free to rape their wives with impunity, domestic violence was considered a ‘private matter’, and unmarried women’s babies were routinely taken from them and put up for adoption.
 As for women of colour, they weren’t even considered to be ‘people’ by a system that afforded them no freedom of movement, no right to their own wages, and refused to include them in the Census.
 First Nations people didn’t even get the vote until 1967.
 In schools we were taught that Aboriginal people were ‘savages’ from a ‘Stone Age’ culture, and that the arrival of white people did them a favour.

-Third wave (and later) feminists need to realise that not everyone is a 1990s era ‘gender studies’ graduate and not all of us are comfortable with the current craze for ‘identity-first’ rhetoric that denies US our lived experience of our own biology.
+Third wave (and later) feminists need to realise that not everyone is a 1990s era ‘gender studies’ graduate and not all of us are comfortable with the current craze for ‘identity-first’ rhetoric if it denies US our lived experience of our own biology.
 That doesn’t make us bigoted OR hateful.
 It might surprise them to read that it IS actually possible to respect trans and intersex peoples’ identities without nullifying our own.

 Being howled down and ‘cancelled’ (and in my case actually threatened and stalked and forced out of my own field) for even trying to discuss these issues is not a good look for contemporary feminism.
 The notion that language changes over time seems to have escaped the notice of these people and they are contemptuous of those of us who are taking a little longer to catch up with the more recent changes.
 Some of the abuse I’ve copped makes me feel that these people have forgotten that our common enemy is PATRIARCHY, and that as feminists and progressives we all have much more in common than not.
 Older feminists paved the way for those coming after and deserve a basic modicum of respect, and the assumption that our attempts to engage with our granddaughters’ ideologies are well meaning.
 It should not be automatically assumed that we are bigoted.